Veterans Health – Starting With VUpdated: March 24, 2021

 The VA Highly Rural Transportation Grants (HRTG) is offered to Veteran Service Organizations (VSOs) and State Veteran Service Agencies to help these agencies provide transportation services for veterans who live in “highly rural areas.”
 According to the VA, such grants are available in counties “that have fewer than seven people per square mile.”

 Hepatitis is an inflammation of the liver.
 There are several causes of hepatitis, including alcohol abuse, medication, certain medical conditions, environmental issues, etc.

-There are multiple versions of hepatitis including Hepatitis A, Hepatitis B, and Hepatitis C. The abbreviation “Hep” is often used by laypersons and medical professionals alike as a form of medical shorthand.
+There are multiple versions of hepatitis including Hepatitis A, Hepatitis B, and Hepatitis C. The abbreviation “Hep” is often used by laypersons and medical professionals as a medical shorthand.

 More than sixty thousand people will be infected each year with one of the three versions of hepatitis, and patients should know that hepatitis A and hepatitis B are treatable with vaccines; this is not true of hepatitis C which has no vaccination at the time of this writing.

 According to VA literature, hepatitis spreads through feces, body fluids, or certain contact with an infected person.
-Hepatitis may be asymptomatic, meaning you may not have any way to tell you are infected.
+Hepatitis may be asymptomatic, meaning you may not know how to tell you are infected.
 As many as 50% of those treated for the condition may have been unaware they had it in the first place.

 VA Voluntary Service

 The program known as VA Voluntary Service (VAVS) is involved in bringing more Americans into volunteer service programs.
 Their efforts in this area have led VA Voluntary Service to join forces with another program called United We Serve to place more volunteers in the position to help in a larger pool of events, outreach, and care.